Firdous2307/3-Tier-Architecture-with-AWS-CloudFormation/README.md

 # CloudFormation Deployment Script Guide :rocket:

-This guide provides an explanation of the Bash script for deploying CloudFormation stacks along with a TOML configuration file.
+This guide provides an explanation of the Bash script for deploying CloudFormation stacks along with a envfile.
 Make sure to follow these steps to set up your deployment process.

 ## Prerequisites :wrench:

 Before you begin, ensure that you have the following prerequisites:

 - [AWS CLI](https://aws.amazon.com/cli/) installed and configured with your AWS credentials.

-- [toml-cli](https://www.npmjs.com/package/toml-cli) installed.
-You can install it using `npm install -g toml-cli`.
+- []